caiquecp/todo-api/readme.md

-# Todo API
+# TODO API

-A simple todo API.
+A simple TODO API.

+The intent of building this program is to learn more about API development with Node.js and MongoDB.